- Several Leicester City players have so far represented their countries this week

 Both sides are set to appear in this summer's U21 UEFA European Championships in Italy/San Marino, with England, semi-finalists two years ago, among the favourites to win it, while Poland reached the group stage in 2017.

-After appearing at the Toulon Tournament last summer, Choudhury starred again for the Under-21s this week.
+After appearing at the Toulon Tournament last summer, Choudhury is going to the Euros this year.

 England's youngsters next take on Germany at AFC Bournemouth's Vitality Stadium on Tuesday (7:45pm GMT kick-off), while Poland host Serbia for a 2pm GMT kick-off.